ChrisEssery/group-project/Portfolio/Conclusion.md

 ## Future work

 There is, we feel, a lot of scope to add to and extend the features of our product.
-In particular, there

-- *ADD MORE IDEAS/FLESH OUT THE IDEAS BELOW* -
+We cover some of the more significant potential developments in the sections below.

 ### Adding more games